 The circle of influence is wide

 The most credible advertising comes straight from the people we know and trust.
-For that reason, it should come as no surprise that 74% of Belgian respondents say they completely or somewhat trust the recommendations of friends and family.
-But trust isn’t confined only to those in our inner circle, as more than half (56%) say they trust consumer opinions posted online—the second most-trusted form of advertising.
+For that reason, it should come as no surprise that more than eight-in-10 global respondents (83%) say they completely or somewhat trust the recommendations of friends and family.
+But trust isn’t confined only to those in our inner circle, as two-thirds (66%) say they trust consumer opinions posted online—the third-most-trusted form of advertising.

 “The power of digital ad formats cannot be underestimated, as they offer many advantages for achieving effective reach,” said Randall Beard, president, Nielsen Expanded Verticals.
 “But few brands have mastered online word-of-mouth marketing techniques, the results of which can go viral very quickly.
 Passionate brand advocates can be powerful allies to amplify your message, but you need to give them a reason to talk.
 Evolve the relationship from a one-way sales pitch to a two-way conversation.
 And be transparent and accountable.
 Online brand advocates can quickly become adversaries with the power to damage credibility and reputation if things go wrong.”